 Assignment #06: Determine the company’s WACC and compare how it has changed over time.
 Then, compare it to other public companies.

 The business often works with finance departments to put forward new project business cases and to request capital investments.
-In this class, we will put together a request for the company we've been working with.
-Then, we will refer back to the concepts learned in our previous class to walk through how to build a basic financial model.
+In this class, you will put together a request for an example company.
+Then, Jennifer will walk you through how to build a basic financial model, drawing on what you've learned so far.
 The output of this financial model will tell us whether this project is worth investing in and if it will generate sufficient cash flow to recover its initial cost.

 Assignment #07: Using what you now know about the company, put together a business case for the company.
 For this assignment, assume that the new investment will be an important new product launch, developed in-house (organically).
 You will build out a financial model based on assumptions that will be provided in class.
 Next, refer to new assumptions you will be given for different scenarios and explain how the valuation has changed, and if the investment is better or worse now.

 Is it possible for business professionals to manage their own P&L?
-Absolutely, and in this class, we'll cover the key things to consider from a finance perspective.
+Absolutely, and in this class, you'll learn what to include on yours and how to manage it.

 Assignment #08: Complete exercises you will be given with different sales models (sell-in, trended revenues) to show different ways to forecast.
 Then, put together a budget for an upcoming year based on a company or business unit of the chosen company.

-You may have heard that dividends are a major cash outlay for many corporations, and in this class, we'll find out why.
+You may have heard that dividends are a major cash outlay for many corporations, and in this class, you'll find out why that is.
 You'll learn how to keep the investment in cash low while keeping the firm operating effectively, what flotation is, the reasons for holding cash, as well as the reasons to NOT hold excess idle cash.